 Many international students use a blocked account to finance their studies in Germany.
 It’s called a “blocked account” because the money deposited into the account cannot be withdrawn until you have arrived in Germany.

 It is relatively easy to open a blocked account.
 There are a few points you should remember:

 1. Apply early enough

 You can open a blocked account at the “Deutsche Bank” or the "Fintiba", for example.
 It usually takes just a week for the paperwork to be processed.
 It can take much longer, however, when the semester begins.
 That’s why we recommend completing the application for a blocked account well in advance.
-To obtain an application, send an e-mail to the Deutsche Bank at firstname.lastname@example.org or open an online account on the Fintiba website or the x-patrio website.
+To obtain an application, send an e-mail to the Deutsche Bank at email@example.com or open an online account on the Fintiba website or the x-patrio website.

 2. Have the application and required documents certified

 The next step is to have the completed forms and a copy of your passport certified by a German consulate general or the German embassy in your country.
 Only then should you send your documents to the Deutsche Bank.
 Please note: Do not send your documents as attached scans by e-mail or by fax; the bank only accepts originals.

 Service Center Hamburg / Ausländische Studenten

 3. Open your account

 If your documents are in order, the bank sets up a blocked account for you.
 This costs a one-time fee of 50-150 euros.
 As soon as your account is ready, you have to deposit at least 8,700 euros into it.